BLB Solicitors

 Types of mortgages explained

 Long gone are the days when a homebuyer had a simple choice between a repayment and an endowment mortgage.
-These days, there is a bewildering choice of products available, and choosing the wrong one can prove expensive.
-Before contacting a mortgage lender or broker, a little research can be very helpful in understanding the terminology you will encounter, and how each product works.
-Here, we offer a brief explanation of the types of mortgage you are most likely to encounter.
+These days, a bewildering choice of products greets you and choosing the wrong one can prove expensive.
+So, before contacting a mortgage lender or broker, a little research can be very helpful in understanding the terminology and how each product works.
+Below is a brief explanation of the types of mortgages you are most likely to encounter.

 Fixed rate mortgage

-A fixed rate mortgage is a type of mortgage where the interest rate on your loan stays the same for an agreed period.
+Among the most common types of mortgages is the fixed rate mortgage, where the interest rate on your loan stays the same for an agreed period.
 It’s possible to fix your interest rate for the duration of the mortgage, but most people choose to do so for between two and five years.
-At the end of the fixed rate period, the interest rate usually reverts to the lender’s standard variable rate, at which point you will probably wish to look for another fixed rate deal.
+The interest rate usually reverts to the lender’s standard variable rate at the end of the fixed rate period.
+So, at that point, you will probably wish to look for another fixed rate deal.

-A major consideration if you are considering a fixed rate mortgage is that you will be ‘locked-in’ for the duration of the deal, with penalties for early redemption.
+A major consideration for a fixed rate mortgage is that you will be ‘locked-in’ for the duration of the deal, with penalties for early redemption.

 Variable rate mortgage